StackVista/stackstate-docs/stackpacks/add-ons/aad.md

     --values ./values.yaml
 ```

-## Deactivate the anomaly detection Kubernetes service
+## Deactivate the AAD Kubernetes service

-To deactivate the anomaly detection Kubernetes service, uninstall the AAD StackPack.

-After the AAD StackPack has been uninstalled, the anomaly detection Kubernetes service will continue to run and reserve its compute resources, but anomaly detection will not be executed.
+To deactivate the AAD Kubernetes service, uninstall the AAD StackPack.
+The AAD Kubernetes service will continue to run and reserve its compute resources, but anomaly detection will not be executed.

-To re-enable the anomaly detection Kubernetes service, you can simply install the AAD StackPack again.
-It is not necessary to repeat the installation of the anomaly detection Kubernetes service.
+To re-enable the AAD Kubernetes service, you can simply install the AAD StackPack again.
+It is not necessary to repeat the installation of the AAD Kubernetes service.

 ## Full uninstall

-* Uninstall the anomaly detection Kubernetes service:
+* Uninstall the AAD Kubernetes service:

   ```text
   helm delete anomaly-detector